Deep-Brainz/DeepBrainz-Assistant-for-COVID-19/README.md

 Information on COVID-19 changes frequently.
 Check release dates and review content before launching your bot.

+### Integrate with Twilio to provide the agent over SMS [optional]
+You can deploy a Twilio to Dialogflow "bridge" running serverless Cloud Run to expose your agent over SMS.
+See [these instructions](https://github.com/GoogleCloudPlatform/covid19-rapid-response-demo/tree/master/twilio-sms).

 #### Requirements
 * A GCP Project with existing Dialogflow Agent setup in a project we'll refer to as `PROJECTDIALOGFLOW`